-The Master of Arts (Biblical/Theological Studies) or the MA(BTS) program is an integrative theological degree designed to provide a foundation for researching and teaching Bible and Theology.
+The Master of Theological Studies (MTS) program is an integrative theological degree designed to provide a foundation for researching and teaching Bible and Theology.
 This degree educates those who are pursuing the vocation of teaching Bible and Theology in academic institutions, as well as those who want focused graduate study in Bible (Old or New Testament) or Theology.
 Persons training for pastoral ministry may also benefit from this program.

-The student in an MA(BTS) program concentrates on either theology or biblical studies (Old or New Testament).
+The student in an MTS program concentrates on either theology or biblical studies (Old or New Testament).
 This concentration is declared on application and expressed academically in a final thesis.
 The student is also required to do advanced studies in the other two disciplines.
 All students do advanced studies in both biblical languages.
 Although the thesis reflects a student's chosen concentration, the program is designed to ensure that the student understands the connectedness of the three disciplines.

-Admission to the MA(BTS) program requires approval of the program faculty
+Admission to the MTS program requires approval of the program faculty

-A student may apply to the MA(BTS) program without the required prerequisites and will be admitted as a Pre-MA(BTS) student until the prerequisites for the MA(BTS) are completed (with an average of GPA of 3.0 or higher.)
-A student may begin the course work required in the MA(BTS) Program while completing the prerequisites.
+A student may apply to the MTS program without the required prerequisites and will be admitted as a Pre- MTS student until the prerequisites for the MTS are completed (with an average of GPA of 3.0 or higher.)

-Graduates of this particular program are expected to:
+Graduates of the MTS program are expected to:

-- understand the content of Christian Scriptures and Theology; - understand the historical development of key issues in the biblical and theological disciplines; - understand and use the key resources for the academic study of the biblical and theological disciplines; - articulate an informed and considered theological hermeneutic; - exegete and translate biblical texts in the original languages; - engage in theological scholarship in a critical and integrative fashion; - · research and write at the graduate level;

-- articulate a personal philosophy of theological education and vocation; - be able to construct and teach a course in one of the biblical or theological disciplines.
+- understand the content of Christian Scriptures and Theology: - understand the historical development of key issues in the biblical and theological disciplines; - understand and use the key resources for the academic study of the biblical and theological disciplines; - articulate an informed and considered theological hermeneutic; - exegete and translate biblical texts in the original languages; - engage in theological scholarship in a critical and integrative fashion; - research and write at the graduate level; - articulate a personal philosophy of theological education and vocation; - be able to construct and teach a course in one of the biblical or theological disciplines.

-Master of Arts (Biblical/Theological Studies) Program Requirements (60 credits)
+Master of Theological Studies Program Requirements (60 credits)